Wireless Remote Weather Station with micro:bit

 When the micro:bit is powered up, we'll want to set the radio to a certain channel.
 In this case, we head to the

 radio set group __ block, and set it to

-For this part of the experiment, we are going to have a second micro:bit receive a number from the first micro:bit.
+For this part of the experiment, we are going to have a second micro:bit receive a string and number from the first micro:bit.